Photo by Kim Nguyen

 Check out my directing website here.

 Hearts+Sparks Productions is a video strategy and production company based in Portland, Oregon.
 Hearts+Sparks crafts striking, spreadable video, but specializes in community minded, doc-style video.
-Owner/Filmmaker, Dawn Jones Redstone, combines over nine years experience in the non-profit sector with her unique brand of award-winning filmmaking.
+Owner/Filmmaker, Dawn Jones Redstone, combines over fourteen years experience in the non-profit sector with her unique brand of award-winning filmmaking.

 In her video collaboration, Dawn wants the mission, work, and personality of her collaborators to shine through.
 Above all, she wants to tell a story--your story--and will strategize with you personally to reach your audience, share your mission, and involve your community through the ever-growing power of video.

 Her work has appeared around the country in commercials, film festivals, in the news and more.
 She is the 2016 recipient of the Lilla Jewel Award and has been named a Woman of Vision by the Oregon Daily Journal of Commerce.